EnterpriseDB/repmgr/README.rst

 * Another standby server called "node3" with a similar configuration to "node2".

-* The Postgress installation in each of the above is defined as $PGDATA, which is represented here as ``/var/lib/pgsql/9.0/data``
+* The Postgres installation in each of the above is defined as $PGDATA, which is represented here as ``/var/lib/pgsql/9.0/data``

 Creating some sample data